RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 ## 7. Anthos (Hybrid and Multi-Cloud Management)

-"As cloud adoption grows, many businesses operate in hybrid or multi-cloud environments, requiring a unified management platform.
-Anthos, introduced in 2019, addresses this need by allowing organizations to manage applications consistently across Google Cloud, on-premises data centers, and even other cloud providers like AWS and Azure.
-Built on Kubernetes and service mesh technologies, Anthos provides a secure and scalable framework for modernizing applications without being locked into a single cloud provider.
-It empowers businesses to deploy workloads anywhere while maintaining visibility, security, and compliance across environments."
+- "As cloud adoption grows, many businesses operate in hybrid or multi-cloud environments, **requiring a unified management platform**.
+**- Anthos, introduced in 2019, addresses this need by allowing organizations to manage applications consistently across Google Cloud, on-premises data centers, and even other cloud providers like AWS and Azure.**
+- Google Anthos is Built on Kubernetes and service mesh technologies.
+- Google Anthos provides a secure and scalable framework for modernizing applications without being locked into a single cloud provider.
+- It empowers businesses **to deploy workloads anywhere** while maintaining visibility, security, and compliance across environments."

 ### Key Features of Anthos Solutions

 ✅ Run workloads anywhere (on-prem, AWS, Azure).

 ✅ Uses GKE for Kubernetes management.